alifirhas/cmdk-revision/src/503-519/517-Tyreal-freed.md

 Tyrael had both flukes and sighs in his heart.
 Luckily, he escaped no matter what, and sighed that he knew that this was Osiris's conspiracy, but he had to follow Osiris's routine. .

 "Such an artifact soul stone, it shouldn't be easy to make one.
 Osiris won't have a second one.
-I will bring it back to the high heaven and place it in the deepest part of heaven!"
+I will bring it back to the High Heaven and place it in the deepest part of heaven!"
 As he walked outside, he thought to himself, "Unless you break through the interception of our four archangels, don't even think about taking this soul stone back, Osiris!"

 Leaving the Devil's Palace, Tyrael walked into the snowy mountains.
 The cruel natural environment did not have much impact on him, but he did not dare to show his angelic attitude and fly, for fear of disturbing the monsters in the snowy mountains.
 So he could only travel long distances and walk out of the snowy mountains on his own legs.